-I’ve been in serious hermit mode recently, writing new songs on my boat, and just came back from a little cruise down the river … The songs, I will be sharing at some point soon (I’m thinking little videos filmed in my boat!), but in the meantime, I thought I’d share some of the delights of my steep nautical-learning-curve, for your general entertainment.
+I’ve been in serious hermit mode recently, writing new songs on my boat, and getting the hang of life on the river … The songs, I will be sharing at some point soon (I’m thinking little videos filmed in my boat!), but in the meantime, I thought I’d share some of the delights of my steep nautical-learning-curve, for your general entertainment.

 Basics First: if you want to go left, push the tiller right, and vice versa.
 Confusing!… But important for avoiding head-on collisions with other boats, ducks and the like.